hannahclauson/health-agreements/completed.md

 - Request Addition / Modification (##est 1 day)
   - form to request a company added to list
   - form to request an article
+x- Company field update
+x  - fix migrations / schema
+x    - split into two
+x    - need to keep articles/journals in original one (since I've run schema manually on prod this way) x    - and just add contributions / legal docs in new mig x  - add fields for tos/pp/eula/etc - any other documents x  - add LegalDocuments x    - has many practices x    - belongs to company x    - should prob event be btw comp/practice ... this way is a bit redundant x  - add migration x  - update view / edit x  - don't require it as a field when creating practice

+x- Contribute (## est 0.5 day)
+x  - article - form
+x  - company req - form
+x  - legal volunteer - email